snimu/blog/contents/the-perfect-vlm/article.md

 ![Bidirectional, denoising, multi-scale image understanding](images/multi-scale-image-understanding.png)

+> Multi-scale, masked-token, bidirectional image-understanding.
+Inputs on the left, targets on the right, transformer on the middle.
+The images are shown as images, and the mask tokens as red patches on top of them, but both are, in reality, flattened image-tokens.

-> As you can see, the bidirectional mask at the image positions trivially allows for a kv-cache.
+As you can see, the bidirectional mask at the image positions trivially allows for a kv-cache, because the whole image is fed in at once, and the attention mask still applies after the image tokens.

 Multi-resolution prediction is what is done in [Ensemble everything everywhere: Multi-scale aggregation for adversarial robustness](https://arxiv.org/abs/2408.05446), where Stanislav Fort and Balaji Lakshminarayanan stack multiple resolutions of the same image along the channel dimension of a CNN, which significantly improves adversarial robustness of the models for basically no extra cost.
 The same advantage can be used in a transformer, by simply downsampling and masking the image.
 In transformer, this would of course incur additional costs, but I believe that it would be worth it.